 Installing Fiberglass Siding

-Note: Some people would prefer using anther glue because it is usable.
+Note: Some people would prefer using another glue because it is usable.
 However, it does not bring out the best results, and you might end up using it and tearing it off later again.
 Weld wood contact cement, on the other hand, gives excellent results.

 Before starting the process, you need to measure everything and especially the perimeter of the house.
 This will help you know the amount and number of materials and products you will need.
-Do the measurements twice or thrice to ensure that they are accurate, failure to which might lead to unforeseen inconveniences.
+Do the measurements twice or thrice to ensure that they are accurate, which might lead to unforeseen inconveniences.

 2. Drill holes for wires